Moving to South Africa

 A large proportion of expats working in South Africa have been relocated by an employer.
 However, the cities have become highly developed over the years and multinational companies have created bases and headquarters in the likes of Pretoria and Johannesburg.

 This is a large job market for qualified foreigners in South Africa.
-Much of this is due to a native brain drain; many graduate and professional South Africans heading abroad to work.
+Much of this is due to a native brain drain, with many graduate and professional South Africans heading abroad to work.
 However, this is very positive for expats as there are openings in many lucrative roles and positions.
 Many expats who have found employment in South Africa have seen a significant career boost due to the immense opportunities available.

 Finding a Job in South Africa